sheldonucr/ucr-eecs168-lab/lab3/README.md

 ### Place body along the top

 Fig.50 shows an example of PMOS circuit (body is not connected in this example).
 Fig.51 shows the layout of Fig.50.

+In digital circuit design, usually M1, M3, M5 are used for vertical routing, M2, M4, M6 are used for horizontal routing.

 ![fig50](images/fig50.png)